rajiv256/rajiv256.github.io_old/_posts/2017-06-01-Snakes-and-Ladders.md

 ```
 Ok, thats a lot of code to process for beginners.
 But once it starts to make sense it is easy to understand.
 First 5 lines is just like `#includes` in C, C++. `http` acts as a server to the app. `io` variable looks after all the connections.

 First of all our app to function as a server it needs a listener on a port to accept connections.
 The below piece of code achieves the same.
-It listens to port : 3000 continuously.
+It listens to port: 3000 continuously.
 ```
 http.listen(3000,function(){
 	console.log("Listening to connections on *:3000") ;